Sometimes people wonder to me where a writer's stories come from. Stories are everywhere. There’s no end of them.

 I can’t remember where I got this image.
 It’s been my screen saver for a couple of months.
 I like it as a screen saver because having it means that each time I boot up, I pause for a moment before going along to email and think “Who are those guys?”

-I don’t know yet who they are, where they’re headed in their boat, why they’re going that way, whom they left behind, what they’ll find when they get to their destination, and what problems they carry with them as they plow through the sea.
+I don’t know yet who they are, where they’re headed in their boat, why they’re going that way, whom they left behind, what they will find when they get to their destination, and what problems they carry with them as they plow through the sea.

 This image already is a story; I just don’t know what the story is.